summerligon/summerligon.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Economics, Emory University, 2027 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Economics, Georgia Institute of Technology, 2024
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Economics and minor in Mathematics, Georgia College & State University, 2023

 Work experience
 ======